Restricted fishing areas

 Restrictions in rockfish conservation areas

 Populations of British Columbia’s inshore rockfish, such as yelloweye, quillback, copper, china, and tiger rockfish, are at low levels, especially in the Strait of Georgia.
-DFO needs your help to keep the numbers from falling more.
+Your help is needed to keep the numbers from falling more.

 - invertebrates by hand picking or diving